 When Finish is selected, the text file is created, and a Text Editor (see page 28) is opened in ACE for the new text file.

-This dialog may be used to create PDC files as well as SDC files.
-Simply change the File Name extension to '. pdc' instead of '.sdc'.
+1 This dialog may be used to create PDC files as well as SDC files.
+Simply use .pdc instead of .sdc for the file extension.

 Create a New Text File Dialog